 Offred remembers how she and Luke purchased fake passports when they decided to escape.
 They told their daughter they were going on a picnic and planned to give her a sleeping pill when they crossed the border so that she would not be questioned or give them away.
 They packed nothing in their car because they did not want to arouse suspicion.

 Offred remembers the time when Moira decided to fake an illness, hoping to escape by bribing one of the men in the ambulance with sex.
 When she tried it on an Angel, he reported her.
 The Aunts tortured Moira by beating her feet with steel cables, the punishment for a first offense.
-The -punishment for a second offense was beating the hands.
+The punishment for a second offense was beating the hands.
 Aunt Lydia reminded the women that hands and feet did not matter for their purpose.

 This incident also illustrates the way Gilead turns women against women.
-Testifying is a powerful way of breaking women, for they are blamed not by their oppressors, men, but by their fellows in oppression, women.
+Testifying is a powerful way of breaking women, for they are blamed not by their oppressors (men) but those who are also oppressed (women).
 The effectiveness of the group condemnation becomes clear when Offred relates that the next week, Janine said without prompting that the rape was her fault because she led them on.
-These women are coerced into condemning their peer, because they know they will be punished if they do not.
+These women are coerced into condemning their peers because they know they will be punished if they do not.
 Horribly, however, they begin to enjoy the condemnation.
 When they call Janine a crybaby, Offred says, “We meant it, which was the bad part.”
-They despise her weakness, and for a moment they truly believe the ideology Aunt Lydia feeds them.
+They despise Janine's weakness, and for a moment they truly believe the ideology Aunt Lydia feeds them.